March 24, 2025

 Change Your Password Habits

 The first step toward protecting yourself from account takeover is to improve how you manage your passwords.
-Here are some tips:
+Password security is critical to protecting your online accounts, yet almost 1 in 4 Americans report not doing anything to protect their passwords.

 • Update your password every 72 days on all of your accounts.